jon-jacky/home/computing.md

   in any (other) editor I used.
 And none of these editors were meant to be used like that ..."

+- <https://news.ycombinator.com/item?id=19344872> - Comment on The Emacs
+  Package Developer's Handbook - "... the highly imperative Logo-like model of coding is, though kind of clunky at times, also extremely intuitive and straightforward.
+Your programs often work the same way you work: go to the other buffer, search forward for a regexp, kill the line, go back to the beginning, and so on, just like “editor macros.”
+So there’s no funky abstraction frameworks with models and controllers and whatnot, just buffers with cursors basically."

 - <https://news.ycombinator.com/item?id=27520853> comments on Emacs Love Tale -
   *cyrialize*: By (the) "magic" (of Emacs) I really just mean having a super low barrier to having your code running and working in Emacs.
 You